 As a dog owner, you might be wondering “Can dogs get pink eye?”
 The answer is “yes”.
-I know, such a shame!
+We know, such a shame!

-In this blog post, we will give you everything you need to know about pink eye in dogs, including some tips to prevent it.
+In this blog post, we will tell you everything you need to know about pink eye in dogs, including some tips to prevent it.
 Let’s get right into it.

 What Is Conjunctivitis (aka Pink Eye)?